 Delano Beach Club at the Delano Las Vegas

 The Delano Hotel is a boutique property within the Mandalay Bay complex that has a pool just for Delano guests.
-The Beach Club brings Miami vibes to the Strip and given its exclusive nature, the pool is perfect for those seeking comfort and luxury in a bit more of a discerning Las Vegas experience.
+The Beach Club brings Miami vibes to the Strip and, given its exclusive nature, the pool is perfect for those seeking comfort and luxury in a bit more discerning Las Vegas experience.
 Enjoy signature cocktails on a luxurious lounge chair or play a game of chess on their oversized submerged chessboard.
+There are even hammocks strung up on the palm trees, so you can pretend you're really lounging away on some tropical island.

 Tropicana Pool at the Tropicana Las Vegas

-Start your pool day with swim-up blackjack and happy hour at Tropicana Las Vegas.
-Each day, Tropicana Pool offers a reverse (morning time) happy hour featuring domestic beers, frozen cocktails, and mimosas, so it's a great spot to go in the morning before you hop around to the other pool scenes.
-Of course, you can always stay for a round, or several, of blackjack.
+You can enjoy all of the best parts of Las Vegas—swimming, gambling, and cocktails—all from the Tropicana pool deck.
+Start your day with swim-up blackjack and happy hour at Tropicana Las Vegas.
+Each day, Tropicana Pool offers a morning-time happy hour featuring domestic beers, frozen cocktails, and mimosas, so it's a great spot to go for breakfast (don't feel bad, you're in Vegas).
+The pool is only open to hotel guests and Nevada residents, so it's relatively mild compared to the other party scene resorts.